rios0rios0/guide/Life-Cycle/Tests.md

 * A **dummy** is a test double that is passed around but never actually used.
 It is typically used to fill an argument that is required by the test subject but is not actually used.
 * **In-memory** is a term used to refer to the fact that the test double is stored in memory during the test and not persisted to disk or a database.

-Martin Fowler's book "Refactoring: Improving the Design of Existing Code" in which he defined and discussed about test doubles such as Fakers, Mocks, Stubs, Dummies and In-memory.
+Martin Fowler's book "Refactoring: Improving the Design of Existing Code" in which he defined and discussed test doubles such as Fakers, Mocks, Stubs, Dummies and In-memory.

 So, a **double** is any object that is the actual object for testing, used to simulate an external dependency.
 From that definition and the previous Martin Fowler's definition, we just use some of those things, like: